Maintaining and Enhancing Hydroelectricity Incentives

 Office of Energy Efficiency & Renewable Energy (EERE)

 To incentivize owners and operators of hydroelectric facilities for capital improvements related to maintaining and enhancing hydroelectricity generation by improving grid resiliency, improving dam safety, and environmental improvements.

 Applicant and/or Project Eligibility Requirements

-Hydroelectric power generation is ostensibly renewable and can, in certain areas, be a substitute for carbon-based electricity.
+Hydroelectric power generation can, in certain areas, provide carbon-free baseload power for communities.
 Optimized generation facilities can generate more power with less waste.

 Hydroelectric facilities should be supported with regard to up- and downstream communities, as well as natural ecosystems and neighborhoods that might be (dis)affected by generation activities.
 Planning and engagement should be conducted to clearly communicate and/or mitigate potential negative impacts that would disproportionally affect underserved communities.

 If interested, check the application guidance here: https://www.energy.gov/sites/default/files/2023-06/247-Final-Guidance_Modification_0001-0007_6-13-23.pdf

 $553,600,000 in funding available until expended.